PeterCamilleri/CX16/vm/sweet_16.md

 Note that to use these macros, the Sweet-16 CPU must be selected.
 Otherwise an assembly error will be reported.

+## The Future

+I have some ideas to "improve" the Sweet-16, mostly to speed it up or save some more memory use.
+Here they are in no particular order:

+* The carry bit could be moved from R14H to R14L.
+Let's face it, R14L is useless.
+With R14H being trashed all the time there is no way to use it.
+Moving the carry bit here would simplify the code that relies on the "result" register.
+This could save time and space

+* Detecting the stored carry bit directly via the _bbc_ and _bbs_ instructions for saved space, time, and code clarity.

+* Adding an overflow bit to allow for reliable signed comparisons.
+This would add code and slow things down for a useful (?) capability.

+* Add the ability to call native code as a subroutine from Sweet-16 code.
+This would allow reverse-embedding of code with lower overhead.
+It would give the VM as sort of user defined micro-code.
+This would replace the seldom (?) used _bk_ instruction.

 ## References:

 * The Apple-II: A tour of the computer with a brief discussion of Sweet-16 in